scottaohara/accessibility_interview_questions/README.md

 - When is it OK to change the way a screen reader announces content?
 - What assistive technologies (ATs) are you familiar with (desktop + mobile)?
     + What do you feel is your skill level with AT(s)?
-- Describe what heading elements are used for.
+- Describe what heading tags are used for.

 ## Technical